SansGuidon/bookmarks/README.md

 * [Nir Cohen](https://sysadvent.blogspot.be/2016/12/day-16-trained-engineers-overnight.html) - (2016) Trained Engineers - Overnight Managers (or, The Art Of Not Destroying Your Company)
 * [Joel Kemp](https://hackernoon.com/work-for-an-employer-that-builds-something-you-love-58f4ced947e9) - (2017) Work for an employer that builds something you love
 * [Abduzeedo](http://abduzeedo.com/tags/perfect-office) - Design Inspiration for the perfect office
+* [Posture Desk](https://posturedesk.shop/blogs/posture-blog/burning-calories-standing-up-vs-sitting) - (2017) How many hours a day do you think we sit?
+Don't feel like sitting?
+We have a desk for that view

 ## Remote jobs
 * [Elen Veenpere](https://teleport.org/blog/2015/03/best-sites-for-remote-jobs/) - Best sites for finding your dream remote job